wp-plugins/export-posts/readme.txt

 == Description ==

-Used to select posts from a Wordpress site, and export them as text files.
+Used to select posts from a Wordpress site and export them as .txt, XML, or HTML files.

 == License ==
 Copyright 2010 - 2012 Joe Boydston, Don Kukral